Before you start

 Padding

-Padding controls the empty or white space between the boundary of the auto layout frame and the frameâs cells.
-You can set padding uniformly, vertically and horizontally, or have different values for top, right, bottom, and left padding.
+Padding controls the empty or white space between the boundary of the auto layout frame and the frame’s cells.
+Using the Horizontal padding and Vertical padding fields in the right sidebar, you can set padding uniformly, vertically and horizontally, or have different values for top, right, bottom, and left paddings.

 - Default: Padding controls are separated into vertical (top and bottom) and horizontal (left and right) padding by default.